eficode-academy/argocd-katas/intro.md

 **Troubleshooting Faulty Manifests**

-* Intentionally introduce an error in one of the Kubernetes manifests in your GitHub repository (e.g., a typo in a field name).
+* Intentionally introduce an error in one of the Kubernetes manifests `.spec` part in your GitHub repository (e.g., a typo in a field name).
 * Try to sync the application in ArgoCD.
 The sync will fail.
 * In the ArgoCD UI, navigate to the `Events` tab under `app details` for the `quotes-flask` application.
 Here, you can see detailed error messages that will help you identify the issue.
 * Fix the error in the manifest, commit, and push the changes to the repository.